NathanWalker/workshop/docs/chapters/chapter7.md

 ng generate lib core
 ```

-This will generate a `CoreModule` we will use to build out various foundational elements to enrich our entire workspace.
+This will generate a `CoreModule` we will use to provide various foundational services to enrich our entire workspace for our entire company.

 <div class="exercise-end"></div>

-For the most part you will be building this app on your own without any copy-and-paste guidance from us, but we are going to provide a few things.
+For the most part you will be building out your company's workspace on your own without any copy-and-paste guidance from us, but we are going to provide a few things.

+### Background on why we are about to build our foundation?

+The browser global `window` object does not exist in a native mobile app since you are not working with browser api's however NativeScript provides a few common browser like api's which help provide a familiar developer experience to web developers.

+Things like `setTimeout`, `setInterval`, `alert`, `confirm` and several others are provided in the global context as you can see [here](https://github.com/NativeScript/NativeScript/blob/master/tns-core-modules/globals/globals.ts#L153-L179).
+You can see each is mapped to an according NativeScript module which correlates to iOS or Android platform specific api's.

+One important thing to note is that the browser `alert` returns `void` however in NativeScript it returns a `Promise`.
+When sharing code we want all of our core (low-level) api's to have common return types and behavior.
+This provides more opportunities for greater code sharing and consistency.

+With Angular's powerful dependency injection we have the chance to enrich even the browser `alert` to return a `Promise` as well via a configurable service.

 <h4 class="exercise-start">
-  <b>Exercise</b>: Get the starting files
+  <b>Exercise</b>: Build solid foundational services
 </h4>

 FurFriendster is driven by the [Petfinder API](https://www.petfinder.com/developers/api-docs), and we have a pre-configured Angular service and a few model objects you can use to get the data you need.
 To install it run the following command: